MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-encoding-reference.md

 ## Bulk encode from a remote Azure storage account using SAS URLs

 This samples shows how you can point to a remote Azure Storage account using a SAS URL and submit batches of encoding jobs to your account, monitor progress, and continue.
 You can modify the file extension types to scan for (e.g - .mp4, .mov) and control the batch size submitted.
 You can also modify the Transform used in the batch operation.
-This sample demonstrates the use of SAS URL's as ingest sources to a Job input.
-Make sure to configure the REMOTESTORAGEACCOUNTSAS environment variable in the .env file for this sample to work.
+This sample demonstrates the use of SAS URLs as ingest sources to a Job input.
+Make sure to configure the `REMOTESTORAGEACCOUNTSAS` environment variable in the .env file for this sample to work.

 | Node.JS | Python |
 | ------- | ------ |